John Hall (English businessman): Biography

 The son of a miner, Hall was born and brought up in North Seaton, Ashington, Northumberland, and he attended nearby Bedlington Grammar School until 1949.
 Before starting his own business career, he worked in the mining industry as a surveyor.

-In the 1980s, Hall's company, Cameron Hall Developments, masterminded the construction of the MetroCentre shopping mall in Dunston, Gateshead.
+In the 1980s, after Hall and his wife visited the Eaton Centre in Toronto, Canada and the West Edmonton Mall in Alberta, Canada, Hall's company, Cameron Hall Developments, masterminded the construction of the MetroCentre shopping mall in Dunston, Gateshead.

+Hall was knighted in the 1991 Birthday Honours.

 Hall's company bought Woolsington Hall, northwest of Newcastle, in 1994.
-Hall has planned several developments of the site, including a football academy and a luxury hotel with golf course.
+Hall had planned several developments of the site, including a football academy and a luxury hotel with golf course.
 In 2002, the hall was added to English Heritage's Heritage at Risk Register and, as of 2021, is vacant following fire damage and requiring full restoration.

 In April 2010, Hall announced that he was suffering from inoperable prostate cancer and was about to embark on a course of intensive chemotherapy.
-As of February 2011, the cancer was being kept under control by medication and Hall was concentrating on his final project, a £2.5-million rose garden at his Wynyard Park estate.
+As of February 2011, the cancer was being kept under control by medication, and Hall was concentrating on his final project, a £2.5-million rose garden at his Wynyard Park estate, which Hall purchased as a country estate and developed it into a hotel with housing developments.

 On 10 February 2011, at a ceremony at the Shipley Art Gallery, Hall and his wife were given the freedom of Gateshead for their services to leisure, retail, business and sport.